Shu882/job_shadow/code/README.md

 - sentiment_analysis_alpaca_BERT: using pretrained transformer model FinBERT for financial news sentiment analysis
 - nvda_alpaca_news.bz2: analysis results

-There are also many other ways.
+There are also many other methods to do sentiment analysis.

 # Project 3: nn for trading